-In the context of sustainable employability and the balance between work and private life, the employee may reduce his working hours temporarily.
-In order to do this, the employee may save non-statutory leave days over a period of no more than five years and for a maximum of 890 hours on the basis of a full working week.
-Saving leave will not begin before the employee has reached agreement with his employer in mutual consultation, establishing when, how and for what period the working hours will be adjusted.
+In the context of sustainable employability and the balance between work and private life, the employee may reduce the working hours temporarily.
+In order to do this, the employee may save extra-statutory hours of vacation leave over a period of no more than five years and for a maximum of 890 hours on the basis of a full working week.
+Saving leave will not begin before the employee has reached agreement with the employer in mutual consultation, establishing when, how and for what period the working hours will be adjusted.

-This purpose cannot be combined with participation in the Generation Plan (see appendix 5).
+This purpose cannot be combined with participation in the Generation Plan Scheme (see appendix 5).